 ROTC Scholarships typically pay full tuition and fees.
 In addition, some colleges give grants to ROTC students to cover room and board.
 Upon graduation, students are commissioned as officers and proceed to fulfill their military obligations.
 The GI Bill pays college expenses for those who serve in the military first and then enter college.
 Service Academies pay all expenses for all four years of college.
 Admission to the academies is very competitive, and the process begins in the spring of the junior year.

-Begin by contacting Senator Burr, Senator Tillis, and/or your Representative or by contacting the academies directly.
+Begin by contacting your Senator and/or Representative or by contacting the academies directly.
 It is wise to request nominations from both Senators as well as from your Representative.